gbyat/we-spamfighter/README.md

   - Weekly maintenance: Runs every Sunday at 3 AM to check table integrity and optimize performance
 - **Manual Repair**: You can also manually repair by deactivating and reactivating the plugin (this runs table creation)

+### Activity Log Not Showing

+**Problem**: Activity log section not visible in Maintenance tab

+- **Solution**: Enable "Enable Activity Log" in Settings → Maintenance tab
+- **Note**: Activity log is optional and disabled by default
+- **Empty Log**: If the log is enabled but empty, a message will be displayed indicating that no events have occurred yet.
+Events will appear as they happen (e.g., weekly summary emails sent, table maintenance performed)

 ### Plugin Updates

 **Q: How do I update the plugin?**